aryaghan-mutum/MolecularDynamics/README.md

 ##### Description
 It is a project to implemet **ReaxFF Reactive Force Field potential functions** for Molecular Dynamics Simulations of Hydrocarbon Oxidation in JavaScript.

-This project comprises of all the general ReaxFF-potential functions.
+This project comprises the general ReaxFF-potential functions.
 They are as follows:

 1. Bond Order
 2. Bond Energy
 3. Lone pair energy
-4. Overcoordination
+4. Over Coordination
-5. Undercoordination
+5. Under Coordination
 5. Valence energy
 6. Penalty energy
 7. Coalition energy